-Humboldt State University Press publishes high-quality trade and scholarly works by or in support of our campus community.
+Humboldt State University Press publishes high-quality trade and scholarly works by or of interest to our campus community.
 The press supports the HSU mission to improve the human condition and our environment by promoting understanding of social, economic, and environmental issues.
-HSU Press welcomes proposals by students, faculty, retired faculty, staff, alumni, and community members through the Submit Proposal link on the sidebar.
+HSU Press welcomes proposals by all authors through the Submit Proposal link on the sidebar.

-Humboldt State University Press is a non-profit service of the Humboldt State University Library and is supported by dedicated members of the campus community and Library Scholar Interns.
-To support student learning at HSU Press, please select the Support Publishing Internships button on the sidebar or contact us at firstname.lastname@example.org.
+Humboldt State University Press is a non-profit service of the Humboldt State University Library and is supported by dedicated members of the campus community, student assistants, and Library Scholar Interns.
+To support open-access publishing or student learning at HSU Press, please select the Support Publishing Internships button on the sidebar or contact us at email@example.com.

 Charles M. Biles

 The Congressional apportionment problem is deceptively easy to state: How many seats in the U. S. House of Representatives does each state get?
-However, the answer is a complex blend of mathematics, government, and politics that has involved some of the greatest political minds in American history.
+To answer that question, Charles Biles, award-winning Professor Emeritus of Mathematics at Humboldt State University, examines the math and politics that has shaped government and power from the founding of the country to the modern day.